QuantEcon/lecture-source-py/source/rst/python_oop.rst

 ----------------------

-OOP is useful for the same reason that abstraction is useful: for recognizing and exploiting common structure
+OOP is useful for the same reason that abstraction is useful: for recognizing and exploiting the common structure

 For example,